The Science behind the Art

-We operate a fully colour-managed ICC (International Colour Consortium)-based workflow throughout our reproduction process to ensure the most accurate representation of your original artwork.
+We operate a fully colour-managed ICC-based workflow throughout our reproduction process to ensure the most accurate representation of your original artwork.

-The process begins with professional digital cameras and specialised lenses optimised for reproduction, complemented by studio lighting to provide controlled illumination of the artwork for imaging.
-Each combination of camera, lens, light modifier and filtration is individually profiled, ensuring that the source file from the camera is as close to the original artwork as possible.
+The reproduction process begins with high resolution digital cameras and specialised lenses optimised for the purpose, complemented by studio lighting to provide controlled illumination of the artwork for imaging.
+Each combination of camera, lens, light modifier and filtration is individually profiled, ensuring that the initial source file from the camera is as faithful to the original artwork as possible.
 The lighting is tuned to the specific characteristics of each painting, allowing its original appearance to be retained, whether that be oils or acrylics with heavy impasto or watercolours with the most subtle gradations.

-Initial adjustments are made in our specialised RAW conversion software, which provides a highly accurate conversion from the original camera file by means of individual input profiles for every camera, lens and lighting combination.
-Using reference images and additional processing, any variations in lighting density across the image can be compensated, allowing for asymmetric lighting to emphasise texture where required and eliminating otherwise inevitable variations in brightness.
+The RAW file from the camera is converted to a 16-bit tiff file in ProPhoto RGB colourspace using Capture One software, which in conjunction with custom input profiles provides a highly accurate rendition from the original file and ensures that the most subtle gradations and the widest range of colours in the artwork are fully retained.
+Using reference images and additional processing, any variations in lighting density across the image can be compensated, allowing for asymmetric lighting where required to emphasise texture and eliminating otherwise inevitable minor variations in illumination across the image.

 Unless otherwise requested, prints are balanced for a standard D50 daylight illuminant.
 If you have specific requirements for alternative permanent display illumination, for example tungsten lighting, please advise and we can adjust the output accordingly.

-ICC profiles for any of our print media are available on request for advanced photographers and digital artists producing their own files who wish to soft-proof these on their own systems before commiting to print.
-Images are not restricted to sRGB, and we accept files in either 8-bit or 16-bit depth and in any colourspace at no additional charge.
+ICC profiles for any of our print media are available on request for advanced photographers and digital artists producing their own files who wish to soft-proof these on their own systems before committing to print.
+Images are not restricted to sRGB, and we accept files in either 8-bit or 16-bit depth and in any colourspace including CMYK at no additional charge.